Tuition and Fee Refunds

 - Students should review the section on Return of Title IV Funds Policy for more information.

-- Refund checks will be issued to students and will be available for pickup at the Student Accounts Office located in the Novatney building, room 215, or may be direct deposited if the student has signed up via UAonline.alaska.edu for this option (see below).
-Refund checks not picked up will be mailed to the address on record after two weeks, or upon request.
-During the first two weeks before and the first two weeks of each semester a high volume of refunds are processed in the order in which the aid has been applied.
-Refunds are processed twice per week during the remainder of the school year.
+- During the first two weeks before and the first two weeks of each semester a high volume of refunds are processed in the order in which the aid has been applied.
+Refunds are processed weekly during the remainder of the school year.

-Direct Deposits Refunds can be setup to have funds be electronically deposited into your bank account.
+- Direct Deposit is highly recommended to avoid lost or delayed refunds!
+Students can setup Direct Deposit to have funds electronically deposited into their bank account of choice.
 It's simple, safe, and convenient.
 Enrollment is available through our secure self-service website.
-Sign up for direct deposit of your refunds under the "Student Services & Accounting Information" menu on UAOnline. (http://uaonline.alaska.edu).
-Direct deposit funds generally take 3 business business days to be reflected in a student's bank account.
+Direct deposit sign up is located under the "Student Services & Accounting Information" menu on UAOnline.
+Direct deposits are generally reflected in a student's bank account 3 business days from the refund processing date.

-Students should check UAOnline for the most up-to-date information.
+- Students should review their account by signing onto UAOnline for the most up-to-date information.
 If the "Current Amount Due" shows as a negative balance, financial aid has been posted and a refund will be processed.
-Once the "Current Amount Due" shows a zero balance, the refund has been processed.
+If the "Current Amount Due" reflects a zero balance, any refund due has been processed.

-- Refund checks will not be issued for amounts less than $10, but are eligible for direct deposit.
-Students with any refund questions should contact the UAS Student Accounts office at (907) 796-6267 or email at firstname.lastname@example.org
+- Refund checks for credit balances, not due to Title IV Financial Aid, will not be issued for amounts less than $10, but are eligible for direct deposit.
+Students with any refund questions should contact the UAS Office of the Bursar and Student Accounts at (907) 796-6267 or email at email@example.com

 Refund Eligibility Schedule